Tuesday, July 26, 2011

 It has not been easy having our dog.
 He is still a puppy and not quite one year old, I still have trouble remembering that because of his size.
 If we had to, we could quickly list the things in our own lives that cause us pain or displeasure.
 Gavin is much the same - though he cannot speak in our language he does let us know his dislikes.

-The other day we left him at the dog groomers so that she could clean him up, brush him out, and trim his nails.
-Of course she could not get close to his ears or his toenails because he would growl at her.
-A few days later I asked my husband if he would like to come with me to the dog groomers again so that we could hold him while the groomer clipped his nails.
+The other day we left him at the dog groomers so she could clean him up, brush him out, and trim his nails.
+Of course she could not get close to his ears or his toenails because he growled at her.
+A few days later I asked my husband if he would like to come with me to the dog groomers again so we could hold him while the groomer clipped his nails.
 I have to say that I honestly thought it was a good idea.
-I had done it before by myself with the groomers and he did just fine.
+I had done it before by myself with the groomers and Gavin did just fine.

 After one more try the toenails were finally clipped and we made our way home.
 I trailed several feet behind and watched two extremely tired guys - one panting and tongue hanging out while the other held tight to the leash with one hand and his shorts with the other.